TantDre/TV-Size-Calculator/README.md

 # TV-Size-Calculator
 Calculate width and height of a widescreen TV from its size in inches.
+It can also calculate max TV size from width of the TV-bench.